 - and more!

-Step 5: Following Through & Settling in Your New Destination
+Step 5: Following Through & Settling in Your Destination as a New Digital Nomad

 Once you have thoroughly planned and prepared yourself on how to become a digital nomad, now is the time to actually be a digital nomad and unleash yourself out into the world.